Enter the location of your tree job

 Tree Inspection Procedure

-Before you are granted a tree removal permit, an inspection on site has to be carried out to collect facts on whether you deserve the permit or not.
+Before you are granted a tree removal permit, an on-site tree inspection has to be carried out to collect facts on whether you deserve the permit or not.

 As a result, Tree Management Officer will visit the site and inspect the tree/s.